 First, take time for you.
 Find new perspective and your tribe at one of our yoga retreats.
-Find your retreat here.
-Take care of you first, and everything else falls into place.
+When you take care of yourself, everything else falls into place.
 I promise.

 Here are a few easy DIY essential oil recipes that make great homemade gifts for the holidays!